The following are guidelines and up to the judges interpretation.

 Photojournalism is a particular form of journalism (the collecting, editing, and presenting of news material for publication or broadcast) that creates images in order to tell a news story.
 Click here for examples of Photojournalism.

 Reflection photography, also referred to as mirror photography, is when you use reflective surfaces to create an artistic echo of a scene.
 This type of photography can add an interesting spin to locations that are hotspots for photographers such as oceans, lakes, puddles, and even rain drops.
 They’re all subjects that are commonly used to create brilliant reflection photographs.
 Of course, less traditional resources such as metal, tiles, mirrors and anything with a shiny surface can also be easily incorporated into this type of photography.
-The reflection may or may not include the subject which is being reflected.
+The photograph may or may not include the subject which is being reflected.
 Click here for examples of Reflections Photography.

 Often confused with Reflection, Refraction is the change in direction of a wave passing from one medium (e.g., water, glass) to another caused by its change in speed.
 For example, waves in deep water travel faster than in shallow.
 This bending by refraction makes it possible for us to have lenses, magnifying glasses, prisms and rainbows.
 Click here for examples of Refraction Photography.